glgraca/sds011/README.md

 # sds011
 SDS011 dust sensor scripts

-This script works on a Raspberry Pi and requires package Device::SerialPort.
+This Perl script works on a Raspberry Pi and requires package Device::SerialPort.

 The protocol is described in this manual: